Come home to yourself

 Accepted payment methods for facilitator services and service center room rental include cash, Venmo, PayPal, or Zelle.
 Please note a 3% processing fee applies to PayPal and Venmo transactions.

-Per Oregon law, psilocybin products must be paid for in cash at the service center on the day of your journey.
+Psilocybin: Per Oregon law, psilocybin products must be paid for in cash at the service center on the day of your journey.

 • I understand that life happens, and I aim to be as flexible as possible.
 If you need to reschedule a preparation or integration session, please provide at least 24–48 hours’ notice so we can adjust your timeline with care.